Cars for Sale with Engine Problems

 Common Pitfalls in Price Negotiations

-- Overestimating Repair Costs: Sellers might exaggerate repair costs, but I always do my homework so I know when they’re bluffing.
+• Overestimating Repair Costs: Sellers might exaggerate repair costs, so do your research.

 Inspecting the Vehicle Before Purchase